Prosdino95/ingsw-lorenzo/README.md

 The **action state** means that it's the user's turn, he can place a family member by selecting an action space and a family member by pressing on them, adding servants if needed and sending the request.
-He might also want to do a leader card action, by clicking ??? ripetutamente ??? on a leader card you can choose between one of the possible leader card actions.
+He might also want to do a leader card action, by clicking repeatedly on a leader card you can choose between one of the possible leader card actions.
 Once the user is satisfied, he can push the Finish Action button.
-The action might also terminate if the user (probably trying to understand the UI) lets the ??? action delay ??? time pass.
+The action might also terminate if the user (probably trying to understand the UI) lets the "action delay" time pass.

-During both the question and action state in the ??? screen ??? the user can see the request that's getting formed in the upper right corner of the screen in the ??? asldnal screen ???.
+During both the question and action state in the request screen the user can see the request that's getting formed in the upper right corner.

 The **idle state** means it's someone else's turn, the player can still navigate in the GUI but he can't send requests to the server.